Jay9z/building_a_robot/README.md

 # Build A Robot
-simulation robot with gazebo and rviz
+Simulate robot in myroom with gazebo and rviz

 ## Introduction